-Although an excellent case could be made for the SEC to abandon the entire NRSRO framework and let the financial markets themselves decide which bond rating firms (if any) are worthy of attention (and let financial regulators withdraw the safety-determination delegation that they began in the 1930s), this has clearly not been the intent of the SEC.
-Instead, the SEC's regulatory mindset was thoroughly revealed by: (a) the agency's decision to go forward with an attempt at a NRSRO definition (rather than abandoning the framework); and (b) the specifics of the definition that the agency proposed.
+Although an excellent case could be made for the SEC to abandon the entire NRSRO framework and let the financial markets themselves decide which bond rating firms (if any) are worthy of attention (and let financial regulators withdraw the safety-determination delegation that they began in the 1930s), this has clearly not been the agency's intent.
+Instead, the SEC's regulatory mindset was thoroughly revealed by the agency's decision to go forward with an attempt at an

+NRSRO definition (rather than abandoning the framework), as well as the specifics of the definition that the agency proposed.

-The SEC proposed to define the term NRSRO "as an entity (i) that issues publicly available credit ratings that are current assessments of the creditworthiness of obligors with respect to specific securities or money market instruments; (ii) is generally accepted in the financial markets as an issuer of credible and reliable ratings, including ratings for a particular industry or geographic segment, by the predominant users of securities ratings; and (iii) uses systematic procedures designed to ensure credible and reliable ratings, manage potential conflicts of interest, and prevent the misuse of nonpublic information, and has sufficient financial resources to ensure compliance with these procedures."
+The SEC proposed to define an NRSRO as an entity that:

+- issues publicly available credit ratings that are current assessments of the creditworthiness of obligors with respect to specific securities or money market instruments; - is generally accepted in the financial markets as an issuer of credible and reliable ratings, including ratings for a particular industry or geographic segment, by the predominant users of securities ratings; and - uses systematic procedures designed to ensure credible and reliable ratings, manage potential conflicts of interest, and prevent the misuse of nonpublic information, and has sufficient financial resources to ensure compliance with these procedures.
-With respect to item (i), the SEC explained that "publicly available" ratings would mean that the NRSRO's ratings "must be disseminated on a widespread basis at no cost".

-With respect to item (ii), the SEC explained that "generally accepted in the financial markets" mean that the NRSRO's ratings should be linked "to the views of the predominant users of securities ratings."

-With respect to the third component, the SEC explained that "systematic procedures", "manage conflicts of interest", "prevent misuse of nonpublic information", and "sufficient financial resources" would encompass:
+With respect to the first criterion, the SEC explained that "publicly available" ratings would mean that the NRSRO's ratings "must be disseminated on a widespread basis at no cost."
+With respect to the second, the SEC explained that "generally accepted in the financial markets" mean that the NRSRO's ratings should be linked "to the views of the predominant users of securities ratings."
+With respect to the third, the SEC explained that "systematic procedures," would encompass:

-- "the experience and training of a firm's rating analysts";

-- "the average number of issues covered by analysts";

-- "the information sources reviewed and relied upon by the credit rating agency and how the integrity of information utilized in the ratings process is verified";

-- "the extent of contacts with the managements of issuers, including access to senior level management and other appropriate parties";

-- "the organizational structure of the credit rating agency";

-- "how the credit rating agency identifies and manages or proscribes conflicts of interest affecting its ratings business";

-- "how the credit rating agency monitors and enforces compliance with its procedures designed to prohibit the misuse of material, nonpublic information"; and

-- "the financial resources of the credit rating agency."
+- the experience and training of a firm's rating analysts; - the average number of issues covered by analysts; - the information sources reviewed and relied upon by the credit rating agency and how the integrity of information utilized in the ratings process is verified; - the extent of contacts with the managements of issuers, including access to senior level management and other appropriate parties; - the organizational structure of the credit rating agency; - how the credit rating agency identifies and manages or proscribes conflicts of interest affecting its ratings business; - how the credit rating agency monitors and enforces compliance with its procedures designed to prohibit the misuse of material, nonpublic information; and - the financial resources of the credit rating agency.